cavejay/PDPslacker/readme.md

 7. Create a new POST method on the root of the API using the actions drop down menu.
 Once that's done we're going to create a lambda function that links to this API.

-8. Create a new Resource named 'trigger' (it should have a resource path of /trigger) and then create another POST method under that too.
-This is laying the ground work for something we'll do later.

 9. In a new tab, open the AWS dynamodb services page.
 You can find it in the massive services list under the Database heading.
 We're going to create a new DynamoDB database to store the information so we don't have to keep processing it.